zxh991103/cs231NOTE/Lecture 1.md

 ## computer vision

-Crouse for using dl to deal with cv
+Crouse for using dl to deal with cv.

 * Recognization via Matching
 * Face Detection

 ## DL